zsparal/api-documentation/source/reference/v2/payments-api/list-payments.rst

    :widths: auto

    * - | ``from``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Offset the result set to the payment with this ID.
+     - Offset the result set to the payment with this ID.
 The payment with this ID is included in the result set as well.

    * - | ``limit``

-       | integer
+       .. type:: integer
+          :required: false

-     - Optional – The number of payments to return (with a maximum of 250).
+     - The number of payments to return (with a maximum of 250).

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^